KenPrz/Youth_card/README.md

 ## Overview

-Your Laravel App Name is a powerful and flexible web application designed for managing event attendance and points redemption seamlessly.
+Youth Card RFID System (YCRS) is a powerful and flexible web application designed for managing event attendance and points redemption seamlessly.
 Leveraging RFID technology, this app provides a robust solution for identifying users, tracking their attendance at events, and facilitating points redemption.

 ## Features